-- labour force characteristics for both sexes, aged 15 and over, seasonally adjusted - labour force characteristics for both sexes, aged 15 and over, unadjusted for seasonality - labour force characteristics by census metropolitan area, three-month moving averages, seasonally adjusted - labour force characteristics by census metropolitan area, three-month moving averages unadjusted for seasonality - labour force characteristics by economic region, threemonth moving averages unadjusted for seasonality.
+- labour force characteristics for both sexes, aged 15 and over, seasonally adjusted - labour force characteristics for both sexes, aged 15 and over, unadjusted for seasonality - labour force characteristics by census metropolitan area, three-month moving averages, seasonally adjusted - labour force characteristics by census metropolitan area, three-month moving averages unadjusted for seasonality - labour force characteristics by economic region, threemonth moving averages unadjusted for seasonality. - employment by age, sex, type of work, class of worker and province, seasonally adjusted - employment by major industry groups and province, seasonally adjusted - actual hours worked per week by industry, seasonally adjusted - average hourly wages of employees by selected characteristics, profession and by province, unadjusted data

+For inquiries on any of these products and services, contact our toll-free phone number at 1 866 873-8788 or e-mail us at labour@statcan.ca.
 Labour market information from the LFS is available for a variety of geographic levels.
 While designed to provide highly reliable data at the national and provincial levels, key labour market estimates are also available for census metropolitan areas, economic regions, and employment insurance regions.